HeinerKuecker/Array-Ringbuffer-Queue-Java/README.md

 # Array-Ringbuffer-Queue-Java
-A queue based on a ringbufferr, which in turn is based on a array
+A queue based on a ringbuffer, which in turn is based on a array

 Version with array access over division rest (modulo).